 #26 Hide Advanced Settings From Most of the Users

-A very pure example of this is a website with the navigation bar and a footer section at the bottom.
+A very pure example of this is a website with a navigation bar and a footer section at the bottom.
 They both share some mutual links and are being repeated.
 This is done for many reasons.
-They say that you have exactly 7 seconds to leave the first impression for your user.
+They say that you have exactly 7 seconds to leave the first impression on your user.
 That’s 5 if you deduct loading time.
-So once the user lands on your website he will see a navigation menu and either click somewhere or continue to read through the content and then choose or look for what he needed after he is done
+So once the user lands on your website he will see a navigation menu and either click somewhere or continue to read through the content and then choose or look for what he needed after he is done reading, which is usually at the bottom of the page isn’t it?
+Another strong reason is SEO (Search Engine Optimization).
+You can read online more about internal and external linking and how is that beneficial for SEO indexing.
+It’s also a good practice to feature a search bar at the bottom of your website or app if it contains lots of information.

 #28 Always Use Same Icons Inside Your Digital Product